natalieagus/natalieagus.github.io/50002/50002problem_set_3.md

 **SIGNAL 2** is the output of the device since there's two *unknown* outputs (it takes two half-clock cycles for the input to be propagated to the output).

-Signal 5, although it has "invalid" values for two clock cycles isn't the answer because since it is an odd-numbered DFFs, it only **changes output** at **falling** edge, as opposed to rising edge in a normal Register with two DFFs.
+Signal 5, although it has "invalid" values for two clock cycles isn't the answer because since it is an odd-numbered DFFs, it will  **change output** at the **falling** edge, as opposed to rising edge in a normal DFF with two latches.
 </details>
 <br/>
 {::options parse_block_html="false" /}